mohamedaliznidi/the-book-of-bugs-n-charms/testing/testing-library.md

 expect(screen.getByText('Modal is open')).toBeInTheDocument()
 ```

-### Issue 2: Not Waiting for Async Operations
+### Curse 2: The Async Operations Timing Hex
-Tests failing because they don't wait for async operations to complete.
+Tests failing because they don't wait for async operations to complete their mystical manifestations.

-**Solution:**
+**Counter-Spell:**
-Use proper async utilities:
+Use proper async utilities for reliable timing enchantments:
 ```typescript
 // ❌ Wrong - not waiting
 expect(screen.getByText('Loaded')).toBeInTheDocument()